AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_site2cloud.html.markdown

 * `ha_enabled`

 ### ssl_server_pool
-Only supported for 'tcp' tunnel type.
 If not set, default value will be used.
 If set, needs to be set to a different value than the default value.